stencila/encoda/README.md

 ### Install

+These converters are available as a sub-command in the [Stencila CLI (command line tool)](https://github.com/stencila/cli) e.g. `stencila convert document.md document.jats.xml`.
+The Stencila CLI is a standalone binary and is the easiest way to use these converters.

-Currently you need [Node.js](https://nodejs.org/en/download/) and npm to install Stencila Converters.
-Once you have it set up on your machine,
+If you want to go ahead and install the converters separately you'll need [Node.js](https://nodejs.org/en/download/) and `npm`.
+Once you have them set up...

 * on Mac OS X and Linux, open the terminal,
 * on Windows start the Command Prompt or PowerShell, and type: